 2. Sulfanilamide

-Sulfanilamide is used to treat infections since the discovery of its antimicrobial properties in 1931.
-By 1941 the drug was used by the allies in the Second World War.
+Sulphanilamide was used to treat infections since the discovery of its antimicrobial properties in 1931.
+The Allies used the drug in the Second World War as of 1941.

-Inside the museum collection sulfanilamide is found in the Carlisle Bandage packet.
-Although the drug remains on the market to a lesser extent today, it is mainly the derivatives of sulfanilamide that are used in present-day medicine.
-Sulfanilamide can cause skin irritation and can cause preterm birth, low birth weight, and congenital malformations.
+The museum collection contains sulphanilamide in the Carlisle Bandage packet.
+The drug remains on the market to this day (although to a lesser extent), but present-day medicine mainly uses sulphanilamide derivatives.
+Sulphanilamide can cause skin irritation, premature birth, low birth weight and congenital malformations.

 How to protect yourself?

-The best protection methods are the use of gloves and a lab coat.
+The best protection method is the use of gloves and a lab coat.

 3. Mercury chloride

-Mercury chloride (HgCl2) has a big variety of uses trough history but is most known for its use as a medication in the treatment of syphilis.
-Mercury choride has also been used as a disinfectant and in dentistry to alleviate ulcerative symptoms under the name “Corrosive sublimate”.
-Outside medicine mercury chloride has been used in photography during the 1800’s and in historical preservation in order to prevent the destruction of biological specimens by moths, mites and molds.
+Mercury chloride (HgCl2) was used for a variety of purposes throughout history, but is best known as a treatment against syphilis.
+Mercury chloride was also used as a disinfectant; dentistry applied it as a ‘corrosive sublimate’ to alleviate ulcerative symptoms.
+Outside medicine mercury chloride was used not only in 19th century photography, but also in historical preservation in order to prevent the destruction of biological specimens by moths, mites and moulds.

-Mercury chloride is both an acutely as a cumulative poison.
-It can cause internal damage such as ulcers and corrosive damage but also kidney failure.
-Other effects of mercury chloride poison are stomach pain, abdominal discomfort, lethargy, vomiting of blood, corrosive bronchitis, severe irritation to the gastrointestinal tract, insomnia, delayed reflexes, excessive salivation, bleeding gums, fatigue, tremors, and dental problems.
+Mercury chloride is both an acute and a cumulative poison.
+It can cause internal damage such as ulcers, corrosion and kidney failure.
+Other effects of mercury chloride poisoning are stomach pain, abdominal discomfort, lethargy, vomiting of blood, corrosive bronchitis, severe irritation to the gastrointestinal tract, insomnia, delayed reflexes, excessive salivation, bleeding gums, fatigue, tremor, and dental problems.

 How to protect yourself?

-The best protection methods are the use of nitrile gloves and a lab coat.
-If the container is broken, the use of a gas mask with Hg- filters (mercury vapors) and safety goggles or a face shield is recommended.
+Nitrile gloves and a lab coat supply the best protection.
+If the container is broken, the use of a gasmask with Hg-filters (mercury vapours) and safety goggles or a face shield is recommended.